cisco/mindmeld/docs/source/blueprints/home_assistant.rst

    Best accuracy: 98.43%, params: {'fit_intercept': True, 'C': 100, 'class_weight': {0: 0.99365079365079367, 1: 1.5915662650602409, 2: 1.3434782608695652, 3: 1.5222222222222221, 4: 0.91637426900584784, 5: 0.74743589743589745, 6: 1.9758620689655173, 7: 1.4254901960784312, 8: 1.0794871794871794, 9: 1.0645320197044335, 10: 1.1043715846994535, 11: 1.2563909774436088, 12: 1.3016260162601625, 13: 1.0775510204081633, 14: 1.8384615384615384}}
 .. tip::

-  During active development, it's helpful to increase the :doc:`Workbench logging level <../userguide/getting_started>` to better understand what's happening behind the scenes.
-All code snippets here assume that logging level has been set to verbose.
+  During active development, it is helpful to increase the :doc:`Workbench logging level <../userguide/getting_started>` to better understand what is happening behind the scenes.
+All code snippets here assume that logging level has been set to verbose (``wb.configure_logs()``).

 You should see a cross validation accuracy of around 98% for the :doc:`Intent Classifier <../userguide/intent_classifier>` for the domain ``smart_home`` and about 99% for the :doc:`Entity Recognizer <../userguide/entity_recognizer>` for the domain ``smart_home`` and intent ``turn_on_thermostat``.
 To see how the trained NLP pipeline performs on a test query, use the :meth:``process()`` method.